Momordica Charantia - Bitter Melon or Ampalaya

 Bitter melon which originated from the Indian subcontinent is a tropical vine, widely grown in Asia for its fruits and leaves and is a member of the gourd family.

 Known as ampalaya in the Philippines, bitter melon is one of those vegetables that's always present and will always be in our vegetable garden.
-Ampalaya or bittermelon is not hard to take care of and although I'm not a fan of the bitterness, it is my first aid when my asthma is up for an attack.
-It is widely cultivated warm weather loving plant for both the leaves and the fruits, ampalaya is an all year round vegetable.
-Although both the cultivated and wild bitter gourds are both edible, some says the wild bitter gourds, ovoid, jagged and has pointed ends are a bit bitter than the cultivated form which is oblong, ribbed and wrinkled textured and pale green in color, known as the Chinese variety.
+Ampalaya or bitter melon is not hard to take care of and although I'm not a fan of the bitterness, it is my first aid when my asthma is up for an attack.
+It is widely cultivated warm weather loving plant for both the leaves and the fruits.
+Although both the cultivated and wild bitter gourds are both edible, some says the wild bitter gourds which are ovoid in shape, jagged and has pointed ends are a bit bitter than the cultivated form which is oblong, ribbed with wrinkled textured and pale green in color, known as the Chinese variety.